788009/gesture-recognition-in-termux/README.md

 1. **Discussions**: Use this space to share your results or ask questions regarding specific phone models and operating systems.
 2. **Issues**: If you find a logic error in the code or a flaw in the instructions, please open an issue with your device details and error logs.

+## FAQ

+1. **Q: Why is the frame rate (FPS) so low?**
+   **A**: Your processor lacks the necessary performance for this task.
+Hand landmark extraction and neural network inference are computationally intensive.
+2. **Q: Why is the video smooth but the latency is so high?**
+   **A**: This is typically caused by the buffering mechanism of the network stream.
+Currently, there is no known solution to reduce the latency.
+You are encouraged to explore alternative camera apps capable of starting a camera server for potentially better results.
+3. **Q: Why is the recognition inaccurate sometimes?**
+   **A**: The MLP model used here was developed as a school assignment and was not optimized for high precision.

 ## Support